simonvomeyser/commonmark-ext-lazy-image/readme.md

 By default, only the `loading="lazy"` attribute is added, which should hopefully will be sufficient [in the future](https://web.dev/native-lazy-loading/).

-You have the options to integrate with various lazy loading libraries by the following options, shown here with the example of the [lozad library](https://github.com/ApoorvSaxena/lozad.js)
+You can use the follwoing options to integrate with various lazy loading libraries.

+Here is an example how to use this package with the [lozad library](https://github.com/ApoorvSaxena/lozad.js):

 ```php
 //...